 You’ll get a gentle warm light when the sun’s coming up, bright midday light, and a reddened sunset that fades to a starry dark blue night sky.
 That’s not all.
-Using the included remote control, you can choose various natural events including thunderstorms and full moon light.
+Using the included remote control, you can choose various natural events including thunderstorms and full moonlight.

 This is a great choice for your plants, too.
-The light spectrum includes red, blue, and green LEDs plus has 7000K day time lights so you can be sure there’s enough light for you tank to thrive.
+The light spectrum includes red, blue, and green LEDs plus has 7000K day time lights so you can be sure there’s enough light for your tank to thrive.

 These LED lights can be adjusted to fit into tall and short aquariums and you can purchase them in five different sizes, ranging from 20-48 inches.
 If the rim of your aquarium is wide, these lights have a removable insert to fit better.